Carry The Flame Across America

 • As it is, children are already grappling with emotional pain and hardships at very early ages.
 Thousands of children today face complex life issues that often stem from fractured, dysfunctional family structures and a fast-moving, technological society.
 Unresolved problems or disorders can impede a child's development or trigger emotional states that cause trauma for the child, the parents, and the family.
 The effects may be long lasting.

-The preferred method for direct contributions is to send your personal check to the following address:
+• Send your personal check to the following address:

-Carry the Flame, Inc.
+Carry the Flame

 P.O.
-Box 2167
+Box 52335

-Tulsa, OK 74101
+Tulsa, OK 74152

 Contact Information